 The first approach constructs quality measures for each spot from information collected by the image analysis program.
 Most image analysis programs routinely record a variety of spot details.
-These might include heterogeneity measures, such as standard deviations or inter-quartile ranges across pixels in the foreground and local background, as well as more basic details such as spot area, perimeter and location.
-Further quantities, such as circularity (area/perimeter2) or interpixel coefficient of variation (standard deviation/mean), can obviously be derived from the basic measures.
-In general spots can be expected to be unreliable if they are very small or very large relative to the bulk of spots on the array, if they are markedly non-circular, if the background intensities are high, if the signal to noise ratio is low, or if the foreground or background regions are very heterogeneous.
-Examples of such work include [10] [29] [30] [14].
-Buhler et al [10] reject or accept spots based on brightness and position of the spot centre.
-Brown et al [29] consider pixel-level variability for each spot.
-Yang et al [30] omit points with low intensities.
-Wang et al [14] measure spot quality using a composite index involving spot size, signal to noise ratio, level and heterogeneity of background and saturation of pixels.
+These might include heterogeneity measures, such as SDs or interquartile ranges across pixels in the foreground and local background, as well as more basic details, such as spot area, perimeter, and location.
+Further quantities, such as circularity (area/perimeter2) or interpixel coefficient of variation (CV) (SD/mean), can obviously be derived from the basic measures.
+In general, spots can be expected to be unreliable if they are very small or very large relative to the bulk of spots on the array, if they are markedly noncircular, if the background intensities are high, if the signal-to-noise ratio (SNR) is low, or if the foreground or background regions are very heterogeneous.
+Examples of such work can be found in refs.
+10, 14, 29, and 30.
+Buhler et al. (10) reject or accept spots based on brightness and position of the spot center.
+Brown et al. (29) consider pixel-level variability for each spot.
+Yang et al. (30) omit points with low intensities.
+Wang et al. (14) measure spot quality using a composite index involving spot size, SNR, level and heterogeneity of background, and saturation of pixels.

-Examples of the more empirical quality approach include [31] [28].
-Nadon et al [31] reject spots which are judged to outliers relative to a normal distribution for a series of M-values from replicate slides.
-Tseng et al [28] filter out genes according to the variability of duplicate spots on the same slide.
+Examples of the more empirical quality approach can be found in refs.
+28 and 31.
+Nadon et al. (31) reject spots that are judged to be outliers relative to a normal distribution for a series of M values from replicate slides.
+Tseng et al. (28) filter out genes according to the variability of duplicate spots on the same slide.